President, Don Stone, has 35 years experience in

 development now with plans to offer exciting

-An exciting new E-Blast newsletter program
+An E-Blast newsletter program

 goes out twice a month to thousands of Christians in